samet-byte/samet-byte.github.io/cv.md

+---
+title: CV
+layout: post
+---

 🌌 Interstellar Scholar in Disguise: Basically, I'm a fancy space student pretending to blend in on Earth.
 🌍 Amateur Earthling: I'm still figuring out how this whole "Earthling" thing works – gravity is a tough subject!
 🚶‍♂️ Flâneur: I roam around like a philosopher, but with less thinking and more wandering.

 Previous Life Experinces:
 🦥 Sloth Sensei of Efficiency:
 I've perfected the art of getting things done with minimal effort, just like a sloth reaching for that perfectly placed leaf. 🍃⏰

 Skills & Interests: